csula/Utilities/setups/mysql.md

 This note is for setting up both MySQL server and MySQL workbench for MacOS and Windows.

+Note that it's important for you to remember to start MySQL server before running MySQL workbench.

+## Laboratory computer

+If you are using laboratory computer (the computer you don't have admin access to), you can consider running portable MySQL server here -- http://portableapps.com/apps/development/xampp

+Once you installed the MySQL above, you can start the MySQL server from its interface.

 ## Windows

 For windows, please go to the https://dev.mysql.com/downloads/mysql/ to download